lispcoc/SkyrimOutfitSystemSE/README.md

 This mod is a resurrection of [aers's port](https://github.com/aers/SkyrimOutfitSystemSE) of David J Cobb's [Skyrim Outfit System](https://github.com/DavidJCobb/skyrim-outfit-system) for Skyrim SE, now able to run on newer Skyrim SE versions including Anniversary Edition.

-This version also features a better Quickselect system using UIExtensions menus and is also version independent from the SKSE/Skyrim runtime version (except for pre-AE vs AE) by use of the [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
+This version also features a better Quickselect system using UIExtensions menus and is also version independent from the SKSE/Skyrim runtime version by use of the [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444) and [CommonLibSSE-NG](https://github.com/CharmedBaryon/CommonLibSSE-NG).

 # Compatibility

-This mod supports AE and pre-AE with different DLLs.

-The pre-AE DLL supports runtimes 1.5.73 to 1.5.97.

-The AE DLL supports runtimes 1.6.317 to 1.6.353 (so far, it is only tested on 1.6.353).
+Thanks to CommonLibSSE-NG, this mod supports SE and AE with a single DLL.
+Runtimes 1.5.73 to 1.6.353 are officially supported.

+Runtimes 1.6.629 and later have modified struct layouts and, while CommonLibSSE-NG should technically allow this mod to support them, they are *completely* untested and unsupported for now.
+Likewise for compatibility with any store besides Steam.

 # License